KhoirudinW/Zoro-profile/README.md

 ## 🧠 Inspiration & References

 The design of the **hero section** was inspired by the clean, modern look of the [Zentry website](https://zentry.com).
-Development was guided by this helpful [YouTube tutorial](https://youtu.be/zA9r5zTllx4?si=qEDfVdBJIWE5pFMA), which provided insights on integrating **GSAP** animations within a React environment.
+Development was guided by this helpful [Build and Deploy an Awwwards Winning Website | React.js, Tailwind CSS, GSAP](https://youtu.be/zA9r5zTllx4?si=qEDfVdBJIWE5pFMA), which provided insights on integrating **GSAP** animations within a React environment.

 ---